-Bobcats in the wild live between 7-10 years and in captivity can live up to 20 years.
+Bobcats in the wild live between 7 and 10 years and can live up to 20 years in captivity.

-Adult bobcats range in size from 18.7-49.2 inches long with a short stubby tail that is only between 3.5-7.9 inches long.
+Adult bobcats range in size from 18.7 to 49.2 inches long with a short, stubby tail that is only between 3.5 to 7.9 inches long.
 An average male will weigh around 21 pounds and average female around 15 pounds.

 Bobcats typically have a coat color ranging from gray to brown with a whiskered face and black tufted ears.
-The tufts of hair on top of their ears do not extend very far, like it does on the caracal.
-Bobcats have white bellies that have darker, visible spots.
+The tufts of hair on top of their ears do not extend very far, like they do on the caracal.
+Bobcats have dark, visible spots on their white bellies.

-The principal threats of the bobcat are habitat loss.
-They also are killed by farmers for killing off their livestock.
+The principal threat to the bobcat is habitat loss.
+They also are killed by farmers in retaliation for killing their livestock.

 Bobcats can be found all over the United States up into southern Canada and down into Mexico.

-Female bobcats give birth to typically between 2-4 kittens after 60-70 days of gestation.
-The kittens stay with their mothers for about the first year, then venture out on their own after that.
+Female bobcats give birth to typically 2 to 4 kittens after 60 to 70 days of gestation.
+The kittens stay with their mothers for about the first year then venture out on their own.

-Bobcats are currently listed as Least Concerned in the IUCN, though some of the subspecies are becoming locally extinct due to habitat loss.
+Bobcats are currently listed as "least concern" on the IUCN Red List, though some of the subspecies are becoming locally extinct due to habitat loss.